 Why Do I Need an Email List?

-There's a study you should know about, though there are tons that you can research and learn from.
+Though there are tons that you can research and learn from, there's one study you should definitely know about.
 This specific research was done by eConsultancy in 2016.
 They interviewed companies and asked what types of marketing worked best for them, and which gave them the best ROI.

 Most saw the best ROI from email marketing campaigns.
-They liked it even more than SEO and social media for growing at a reasonable cost and in a reasonable timeframe.
+They ranked it even higher than SEO and social media for promoting growth at a reasonable cost and in a reasonable time frame.

 And, let's face it, there's nothing like an audience of leads.